heroisaprinciple/aphablog/README.md

 To redirect to /articles/id, use `rails routes --expanded`, find `/articles/:id` URI and method GET PREFIX here is to access: `article` (which is a prefix)`_path` (which means path), rails will extract `id` from `@article` class instance.

+**Edit an article**

+Let's see what `/articles/:id/edit` has.
+It is an error page, saying there is no template for this page.
+Let's create `edit.html.rb` then.
+We want to update the article, so we need the form to do this.
+But it is not the form to create.
+In case of editing form, we want to display all existing info about the article.
+So, instead of ordinary one, we'll use `<% form_with(model: @article, method: :post) do |form|  %>` Why using `@article` instance, not the particular model?
+We want to show info about the particular article and change the info of a particular info.

+We still have a problem. `undefined method errors for nil:NilClass` This is because `@article` is not instantiated yet.

+We'll instantiate the model in edit method: `@article = Article.find(params[:id])`.
+So, we'll want to update the twelfth article: `/article/12/edit`, update it, then, click on the button.
+Nothing happens.
+Why?
+Fill `update` action.

+Then, we'll update it (means update in db) by finding a particular article, updating it and redirecting to the `/article/:id` in `update` method.